David Naughton

-David Walsh Naughton (born February 13, 1951) is an American actor and singer known for his starring roles in the horror film An American Werewolf in London (1981) and the Disney comedy Midnight Madness (1980), as well as for a long-running "Be a Pepper" ad campaign for beverage maker Dr Pepper.
+David Walsh Naughton (born February 13, 1951) is an American actor and singer.
+He is known for his starring roles in the horror film An American Werewolf in London (1981) and the Disney comedy Midnight Madness (1980), as well as for a long-running "Be a Pepper" ad campaign for beverage maker Dr Pepper.
 He also starred in the short-lived sitcom Makin' It and sang its hit theme song "Makin' It", giving him a Top 5 hit on the Billboard charts.

 Early life

-Naughton was born in West Hartford, Connecticut, United States, the son of Rosemary (née Walsh) and Joseph Naughton, both of whom were teachers.
+Naughton was born on February 13, 1951, in West Hartford, Connecticut, the son of Rosemary (née Walsh) and Joseph Naughton, both of whom were teachers.
 He is the younger of two boys; his older brother is theater and film actor James Naughton.
-His family is Irish-American.
+His family is Irish American.

 Naughton attended the University of Pennsylvania and the London Academy of Music and Dramatic Art.
-Naughton was an Assistant Stage Manager and Understudy for the Broadway production of Hugh Leonard's Da.
+He earned a soccer scholarship to the University of Pennsylvania where he studied drama and graduated in 1973.
+He then moved to London to further his acting training.
+After two years in London, he moved to New York where he worked as a waiter and pursued his acting career.